 There's no place like 127.0.0.1

 I started loving software on a field trip to the Stanford Computer Lab in 3rd grade.
 I played with a chemistry simulator for hours and the teacher had to drag me away.

-When my family got our first computer in the house it was still kind of weird.
+When my family brought home our first computer it was uncommon and geeky.
 My grandfather gave me a copy of Basic for my birthday and I learned by playing with sample code.
 A few years later he gave me C, and I wrote my first real programs.
 One was a text-to-speech random sentence generator.
 I'd made two versions, one clean and one dirty.
 In front of the computer lab (nerd alert) I ran the wrong one, and had my first major bug at show-and-tell.

 3rd grade school photo, Silicon Valley 1975

-I was headed toward medicine in college but still programmed and sold a few games for beer money.
+I was leaning toward medicine in college but still programmed and sold a few games for beer money.
 About half way through undergrad at the University of Arizona, I took a computer science elective that made me excited about software again.
-And had the difficult discussion with my dad where I told him that I wasn't interested in being a doctor.
+I jumped into writing compilers and operating systems.
+A difficult discussion with my dad followed where I told him that I wasn't interested in being a doctor.
 He supported me, but was concerned, "how are you going to make a living in software?"